griffthegrouch/Angry-Eels/README.md

 # SimpleSnake
- Angry Eels is a modern take on the classic game "Snake" developed by Griffin Atkinson.
+ Angry Eels is a modern take on the classic game "Snake" developed in the Unity Game Engine by Griffin Atkinson.
 With customizable game rules, advanced gameplay features, and visually appealing graphics and sounds, Angry Eels takes the classic gameplay to the next level.

 ## Original Game
 The player controls a snake that moves on a grid in 4 directions, with the objective of collecting food that grows the snake one segment.
 If the snake hits itself or a wall, it dies and the game is over.
 The objective of the game is to compete to grow the snake as large as possible for a high score.